grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ### AWS credentials

-There are four different authentication providers available.
+There are three different authentication providers available.
 The `AWS SDK Default` provider will do no custom configuration at all and instead use the
 [default provider](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) as specified by the AWS SDK for Go.
 This requires you to configure your AWS credentials separately, such as if you've [configured the CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), if you're [running on an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html), [in an ECS task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) or for a [Service Account in a Kubernetes cluster](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-The `Assume Role` authentication provider works similarly, but it will instead use the `AWS SDK Default` authentication provider to assume the specified role, which it will then use to query the CloudWatch API.

 The `Credentials file` authentication provider corresponds directly to the [SharedCredentialsProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#SharedCredentialsProvider)